 Notes

-- Plan on serving this promptly so the pork is still crispy, and the peppers aren't soggy.
+- Plan on serving this promptly while the pork is crispy, and the peppers are crisp-tender.

 - When breading and frying the pork, work in small batches.
 Cook the pork until it is brown, crispy, and cooked through.